Hunternif/cards-against-animals/README.md

 npm install
 ```

-During install, files from the `shared` directory and `firebase-config.json` will be copied to `client` and `functions`, and the new copies will be ignored by Git.
+During install, the example Firebase config file will be copied.
 As the last step it will trigger Firebase setup.

 ### Firebase setup